Over 15,000 People Using Durust Daam, Sabzi Mandi Apps: ICT Admin - UrduPoint

 Over 15,000 People Using 'Durust Daam, Sabzi Mandi Apps: ICT Admin

-With the launch of 'Durust Daam' and 'Sabzi Mandi' applications, the Federal capital had taken a lead to check profiteering, setting precedents for others to initiate extensive measures to stem the price-hike.
+With the launch of 'Durust Daam' and 'Sabzi Mandi' apps, the Federal capital had taken a lead to check profiteering, setting precedents for others to initiate extensive measures to stem the price-hike.

 Embracing the latest technology to control artificial price hike in the markets and Bazzars, the ICT administration had introduced two different applications, aimed at providing information to the masses about actual rates of essential commodities, besides ensuring rent-free online grocery shopping for Isoliites.

-"The applications were developed in collaboration with National Information Technology board (NITB) to provide edible items to the residents at their doorsteps without charging transportation fee," an official source in ICT administration told APP on Tuesday.
+"The applications were developed in collaboration with National Information Technology board (NITB) to provide edible items to the residents at their doorsteps without charging transportation fee," an official source in ICT administration told APP.

 The initiative had also enabled the citizens to lodge complaints with the ICT administration against the profiteers, he added.